awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/cost.md

     The following cost estimations are examples and may vary depending on your environment.

-You are responsible for the cost of Amazon cloud technology services used when running this solution.
+You are responsible for the cost of AWS services used when running this solution.
+Deploying this solution will only create a solution web console in your AWS account, which is completely serverless and typically can be covered within free tier.

 The majority of the cost for this solution is incurred by the data pipeline.
 As of this revision, the main factors affecting the solution cost include:

-- **Ingestion module**, the cost depends on the size of the ingestion server and the type of the data sink you choose.
+- **Ingestion module**: the cost depends on the size of the ingestion server and the type of the data sink you choose.

-- **Data processing and modeling module** (optional), the cost depends on whether you choose to enabled this module and its relevant configurations
+- **Data processing and modeling module** (optional): the cost depends on whether you choose to enabled this module and its relevant configurations

-- **Enabled Dashboards** (optional), the cost depends on whether you choose to enabled this module and its relevant configurations
+- **Enabled Dashboards** (optional): the cost depends on whether you choose to enabled this module and its relevant configurations

 - **Additional features**